 105 RCACC is one of two Cadet Units that belong to the 7th Toronto Regiment, RCA family.
-Located in Streetsville (Mississauga) Ontario, the Cadet Corps currently boasts a total of almost one hundred youth members.
+Located in Streetsville (Mississauga) Ontario, the Cadet Corps currently boasts a total of almost 90 youth members.
 As a Training Unit, our objective within the Canadian Cadet Organization is to develop life skills for Canadian youth.
 This cannot be done without dedicated staffs.

 Unlike other branches of the Forces, much of the running of a Cadet Unit is dependent upon the dedication of unpaid Civilian Volunteers who come out every Tuesday evening Parade night to mentor, instruct and develop the youth members in the mandated Training syllabus, as well as coming out every Thursday evening and many weekends, to run optional activities such as our Drill Team, Band, Orienteering Team, Marksmanship program and Biathlon programs, just to name a few.

 Much of what we do are not funded by National Defense nor the Canadian Armed Forces.
 The Corps Support Committee is integral in fundraising to pay rent and utilities of our Local Headquarters, Russell Langmaid Streetsville Cadet Centre as well as supplemental activities.
 Without the revenue streams they generate, we could not operate.